hedyhli/outline.nvim/README.md

 },
 ```

-This feature was added by @stickperson in an upstream PR 🙌

 https://github.com/hedyhli/outline.nvim/assets/50042066/3d06e342-97ac-400c-8598-97a9235de66c

 Or, you can use keys `<C-j>` and `<C-k>` to achieve the same effect, whilst not
 having `auto_jump` on by default.

 ### Symbol details